 Z>0,x→y<0,y→x=0,x⊥⊥y

-and a p-value is generated from the Z value to indicate the probability of obtaining the observed difference in correlations ρgx and ρgy under the null hypothesis that both correlations are identical.
-The existence of causality and its direction is inferred based on the following scenarios:
+and a p-value, pSteiger is generated from the Z value to indicate the probability of obtaining the observed difference in correlations ρgx and ρgy under the null hypothesis that both correlations are identical.

+The existence of causality and its direction is inferred based on combining information from the MR analysis and the Steiger test.
+The MR analysis indicates whether there is a potential causal relationship (pMR), and the Steiger test indicates the direction (sign(Z)) of the causal relationship and the confidence of the direction ($p_{Steiger}).
+For the purposes of compiling simulation results, these can be combined using an arbitrary α=0.05 value:

 If pSteiger<α and pMR<α and Z>0 then a causal association for the correct model is accepted

 If pSteiger<α and pMR<α and Z<0 then a causal association for the incorrect model is accepted